Welcome to the Barral Institute UK

 We are now on Facebook - like us to follow our news www.facebook.com/barralinstituteuk

 We are now offering Visceral Manipulation Certification programme.
 It costs £300 for either techniques or practitioner level.
 Techniques level if for VM1-4, practitioner for VM5 & 6.
-If you would like further information please do not hesitate to contact us.
+Contact us for further information.

-We are very pleased to be approved for the UK Professional and Career Development loans.
+We are approved for the UK Professional and Career Development loans.
 See our workshop information page for details.

 We now have an extended range of products in stock, some of which are not available elsewhere in the UK.
 Do check the products page.